HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 {{ figure_markup(
   image="core-web-vitals-fid-yoy.png",
-  caption="Top 10 CMSs FID performance for mobile views year-over-year.", description="Bar chart showing the change in the percentage of "good" FID mobile sites year-over-year, for each of the 10 most adopted CMSs, sorted by percentage.
-Squarespace had 98% of mobile sites with a "good" FID in 2021, up from 91% in 2020.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRzYkQYaBTpD5FKloDXsdb32Y2pjdxFZq_LoekECgTy53F-dRATm9wFFJ3dDVDS8_cGn0h2mKDBjgdM/pubchart?oid=516116235&format=interactive", width=600, height=559,
+  caption="Top 10 CMSs FID performance for mobile views year-over-year.", description="Bar chart showing the change in the percentage of good FID mobile sites year-over-year, for each of the 10 most adopted CMSs, sorted by percentage.
+Squarespace had 98% of mobile sites with a good FID in 2021, up from 91% in 2020.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRzYkQYaBTpD5FKloDXsdb32Y2pjdxFZq_LoekECgTy53F-dRATm9wFFJ3dDVDS8_cGn0h2mKDBjgdM/pubchart?oid=516116235&format=interactive", width=600, height=559,